datacamp-content-public/Optimizing-Pandas-Code-for-Speed-and-Efficiency/README.md

 >
 >- Learn the difference between DataFrame and Series as Pandas objects
 >- Learn the difference between an entry and a feature of a DataFrame
->- Learn how to merge and concatinate DataFrames based on the indices
+>- Learn how to merge and concatinate DataFrames based on the indices using `.join`,`.merge` and `cooncat` functions
->- Learn how to iterate through DataFrames' with alternatives than brute looping
+>- Learn how to iterate through DataFrames' with alternatives than brute looping using the `iterrows` function
+>- Learn how to evaluate the efficiency of the code in terms of speed using the `%timeit` fucntion
->- Learn how to apply fucntions in more than one column efficiently
+>- Learn how to apply fucntions in more than one column efficiently using the `.apply` function
->- Learn how to group DataFrames according to the values of a specific column (feature)
+>- Learn how to group DataFrames according to the values of a specific characteristic using the `.gropuby` function
->- Learn how to impute the missing values of a grouped object
+>- Learn how to impute the missing values of a grouped object using the `.transform` function
 >- Learn how to apply fucntions and transformations on a grouped object

 ### 3. What technologies, packages, or functions will students use?
 Please be exhaustive.

 - [ ] Write a list of ideas for technologies that you want to use in the course.
 Include things like R/Python packages, SQL modules, or Google Sheets add-ons.
 If there are any important functions, methods, or commands that you want to teach, you can mention them here.